ParkSangwook-bit/daily_automation/README.md

 ## What is this for?

-This is for Barenedu academy's daily report system.
+This is for Bareun_edu academy's daily report system.

 ## Where is the rest ot the files?